No one of us is just one thing anymore.

-Throughout history the powerful parsed out mere scraps of canvas, but now we knock those pieces off their easels, put the paintbrush in the hands of those who have forgotten how to draw, and proclaim: there is space for you, go forth and create.
+Throughout history, the powerful parsed out mere scraps of canvas, but now we knock those pieces off their easels, put the paintbrush in the hands of those who have forgotten how to draw, and proclaim: there is space for you, go forth and create.

 Empty space is a travesty to artists.
 Blank pages are offensive to writers.
-Watch what happens when the world gives women space: they can’t not fill it with brilliance that can only come of people created in the image of God.
+Watch what happens when the world gives women space: they can’t not fill it with a brilliance that can only come of people created in the image of God.

 “Male and female God created them.”